-Submission of Laboratory Log Book, including experimental data, calculations and answers to questions.
+You are required to submit your Laboratory Log Book, including experimental data, calculations and answers to questions.
 Exact details will be provided on the Moodle site and discussed at the residential school.

 Assessment Due Date

 On completion of the residential school